Skippeh/fivem-boilerplate-project/README.md

     <HintPath>$(ServerDirectory)\citizen\clr2\lib\mono\4.5\CitizenFX.Core.dll</HintPath>
 </Reference>
 ```
+* Look at the other project's `.csproj` files to set up automatically copying files to the server's resource folder.

 ## Automatically copying dependant assemblies to the resource folder
 1. Open the .csproj file for the project that depends on an assembly.